How to Identify and Troubleshoot Power and Ground Side Circuits

 Both power and ground side controls will turn on the load device exactly the same way.
 Therefore from simple observation of a working system, there is absolutely no way to tell what kind of switching is used.
 Understanding the construction of a ground side circuit can often help to identify if this is the kind of circuit used in a control system.

-No matter where in a circuit it lies, the first control device will always drop the entire source voltage.
+No matter where in a circuit it lies, the first open control device (switch or button) will always drop the entire source voltage.
 Measuring the voltage across devices will not be very helpful.
-Instead, make all voltage measurements relative to the -Vdc, or in AC they can be made relative to the neutral source.
+Instead, make all voltage measurements relative to the -V of the DC supply, or in AC they can be made relative to the neutral source.

 If a device is ground side switched, then at least one side of the load will always have full voltage, since it’s connected directly to power.

-The most simple test is to de-energize the load and test both sides with respect to -Vdc.
-If you measure source voltage, this is a ground switched circuit.
-Both sides should measure the same source voltage.
+The simplest test is to de-energize the load and test both sides with respect to 0 VDC.
+If you measure source voltage on both load terminals, this is a ground switched circuit.
+Both sides should measure the same source voltage, since the load is immediately connected to the +V side of the supply, and no voltage is being dropped by the de-energized load.

 Figure 1.
 With the load de-energized, a ground switched circuit will show both terminals measuring 24 volts (or the applicable control voltage).

 When energized, only one side of the load will have voltage.
-This is the wire that directly connects to the +voltage source.
-The other wire with 0 volts connects to the switching control devices.
+This is the terminal that directly connects to the +voltage source.
+The other terminal, which has 0 volts, connects to the switching control devices.

 Testing the control devices leads to somewhat less obvious results, but it would appear to be the opposite observations as the load.
 If there is only one control, it is quite simple.
 When the load is de-energized, one of the switches (perhaps the only one) will have full source voltage on one wire, no voltage on the other.